RaphaelYu/TraceMind/docs/validation.md

 ## Integrating with CI

-- The repository’s CI matrix runs `tm flow lint`, `tm flow plan`, `tm validate`, and `tm simulate run` against fixtures so regressions are caught automatically.
+- The repository’s CI matrix runs `tm flow lint`, `tm flow plan`, `tm validate`, `tm simulate run`, as well as `tm dsl lint`, `tm dsl plan`, and the DSL example script so regressions are caught automatically.
 - Add additional checks by invoking the same commands in your project pipeline.
 Each command is idempotent and safe to run in read-only environments.

 Need more detail?
 Explore the implementations in `tm/validate/static.py` and `tm/validate/simulator.py`, or open a discussion in the issue tracker for suggestions and enhancements.